Skip to main content

 Each CRA has its own method of calculating a credit score.
 The TransUnion score is out of 710, but other CRAs are likely to have a different maximum score.
 Most lenders also generate their own score based on the information in your credit report.
 A customer with a higher credit score, within the score range, is more likely to have access to a broader range of credit products.
 As such, being aware of the factors which affect your credit rating can be instrumental in understanding how to boost your score.

-Remember, a high credit score is not a guarantee you’ll be accepted for any product that you apply for; nor does a lower score mean you’ll be turned down — as the decision is at the discretion of the product provider.
-Every credit provider will have their own rules.
-A number of factors help product providers make lending decisions, including the following:
+Remember, a high credit score is not a guarantee you’ll be accepted for any product that you apply for; nor does a lower score mean you’ll be turned down — as the decision is at the discretion of the financial product provider.
+Each organisation will have their own rules.
+A number of factors help make lending decisions, including the following:

 • Information supplied in your application for the product